-(1) The DHB and the PHO agree to comply with the requirements set out in each Referenced Document listed or described in Schedule B3.

-The DHB will, on request by the PHO, provide the PHO with copies of each Referenced Document and any variations to a Referenced Document, and will make copies of each Referenced Document available on the DHB Shared Services website at www.dhbsharedservices.health.nz (or any other website advised by the DHB from time to time).
+- (1) The DHB and the PHO agree to comply with the requirements set out in each Referenced Document listed or described in Schedule B3. - (2) The DHB will, on request by the PHO, provide the PHO with copies of each Referenced Document and any variations to a Referenced Document, and will make copies of each Referenced Document available on the Central Region's Technical Advisory Services Limited ("TAS")'s website at www.centraltas.co.nz (or any other website advised by the DHB from time to time).